International Examiner

 In 1975, the Examiner was purchased by the Alaska Cannery Workers Association (ACWA) for $1 and became an activist, community-based newspaper.
-Although the paper became independent three years later, it continued the tradition of community activism firmly established under the ACWA.
+Nemesio Domingo, Jr., a founder of the ACWA, hoped to produce a newspaper serving the community of the CID.
+The paper became independent in 1978, but it continued the tradition of community activism firmly established under the ACWA.
 As such, its editors were also community activists and organizers, rather than traditional journalists.